cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

 In the compilation of a service Starport separates concerns into different files.
-You need to customize:
+You need to customize the following:

 * The query parameters to serialize them and make them conform to the right Protobuf `Message` interface.
 * The primary implementation of the gRPC service.